zeroxf89/agenticSeek/README.md

 ## **Alternative: Run the LLM on your own server**

+If you have a powerful computer or a server that you can use, but you want to use it from your laptop you have the options to run the LLM on a remote server.

 ### 1️⃣  **Set up and start the server scripts**

 On your "server" that will run the AI model, get the ip address